A non-fiction corporate video script is presented in an entirely different way to that of a more familiar fiction screenplay.

-While a screenplay has many rules, covering things like formatting, terminology and presentation, a corporate video script is much easier to get your head around!
-Our BBC trained script writer has written scripts for everything from light hearted drama films to health and safety videos and explainer animations, so we have a pretty good idea of what makes a good script.
+While a screenplay has many rules around what you can and can’t do, covering things like formatting, terminology and presentation, a corporate video script is much easier to get your head around!

-A corporate video script uses a table layout.
-There are usually three columns, separated into rows at moments to separate moments where the visuals or narrative change.
+A corporate video script uses a table layout to present all the information required from the film.
+There are usually three columns, separated into new rows at regular intervals where the visuals or narrative progresses in the video.

-By structuring a script in this way, it’s simple anyone involved in the project can see what is happening at any given point in a film.
-Without needing to understand complex film terminology.
+By structuring a script in this way, anyone involved in the project can see what is happening at any given point in a film.
+The narrative, visuals, graphics and on-screen text are simple to understand and edit, making the scripting process as simple as possible.

 Column 1 – Narrative